asztell/ticket-purchasing/README.md

 ### 2. Add unit testing

-- use Jest
+✓ use Jest

 ### 3. Add localization

-- use react-intl
+✓ use react-intl

 ### 4. Finish layout and styling

+- switch to scss modules
 - improve on raw components
 - improve on layout